Corporate Governance

 All customer cash tips and service charges are kept by restaurant employees in full.

-Any tips paid in cash are retained by the individual waiter.
-They may or may not have arrangements in place to share these tips with other employees in the restaurant and staff in the restaurant kitchen.
+Any tips paid in cash are retained by the individual waiter and do not form part of the tronc.
 It is the responsibility of those receiving cash tips to declare the income for tax purposes to HM Revenue & Customs.
 The company does not participate in any aspect of cash tips.
-The Big Table Group and all of its restaurant businesses fully support the UK Hospitality (UKH) voluntary code of best practice on service charges and tips.
-More details of this code can be found on the UKH website.

 Director Duties